romulomadu-zz/aneel/README.md

 Run the main.py program, it will do the follow:

-* Download files .csv tables with electric energy system and save them in directory /data.
+* Download files .csv tables with electric energy system data and save them in directory /data.